rems-project/cn-lsp-client/README.md

 - Run the launch config.
 - In the [Extension Development Host] instance of VSCode, open a C document of your choice.

+# Funding

+This software was developed by the University of Cambridge Computer Laboratory as part of the Rigorous Engineering of Mainstream Systems (REMS) project.

+This project has been partly funded by an EPSRC Doctoral Training studentship.
+This project has been partly funded by Google.

 # History

 The initial implementation of this VS Code extension and tests was taken from